maikszusevics/IT-Security-Support-Bootcamp/Cybersecurity/Fundamental Cybersecurity Concepts.md

 - Deprecated concept in Zero Trust.
 - Traditional networks assumed internal traffic was "safe."
-- Modern approach removes this assumption—internal and external are treated with equal scrutiny.
+- Modern approach removes this assumption, internal and external are treated with equal scrutiny.

 #### Subject/System